jiachengxiong/ConfSeq/representation_learning/README.md

-# ConfSeq - Unconditional Molecular Generation
+# ConfSeq - 3D molecular representation learning

 This directory contains the code and configuration files for the 3D molecular representation learning module of **ConfSeq**.
 ![Overview](./assets/overview.png)